Search

 Instructor: Marcy North

 Looking back at the first recorded women writers in Britain, this course traces their innovations, authorial agency, protofeminism, and resistance to misogyny.
 The texts cover a period from the twelfth century to the eighteenth.
 Students will read fairy tales, mystical visions, life-writing, defenses of women, poems, plays, and early prose fiction.
 Students will be encouraged to ask how early women defined themselves, how they navigated the restrictions their cultures placed on women, and why they chose the kinds of writing they did.
-Discussion topics will include craft, culture, and tradition as well as challenges to tradition.
+Discussion topics will include literary craft, early domestic and public culture, tradition and challenges to tradition, authorship complexities like anonymity, character development, women’s reliance on and manipulation of religious topics, and autobiographical elements of literature.
 There will be opportunities to explore early examples of cross-dressing, the gender ambiguity of anonymous texts, same-sex attraction, and the intersections of gender, race, and class in early Britain.
-Students will participate in class discussion, in-class group work, and Canvas discussion forums.
-Assignments will also include short quizzes and two papers.
+Students will participate in class discussion and complete small in-assignments, in-class group work, and Canvas discussion forums.
+Assignments will also include short quizzes and two short papers.
 Early women writers often prove a delightful surprise to modern readers.

 General Education: Humanities (GH)